matthew-ia/cayo/README.md

 ```

 To run (develop) your project:

 ```zsh
 cayo dev
 ```

 To build your project:

 ```zsh
 cayo build
 ```

 You can also add Cayo to an existing project.
-It is recommended that you take a look at the [template](./template/), as there is some required project setup in order to run a cayo project.
-More on the required project structure below.
+It is recommended that you take a look at the [project structure docs](#project-structure) and the [template](./template/), as there is a required project structure for a Cayo project.

 Install `cayo`:
 ```zsh
 npm i -D cayo
 ```